loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 ## Products table

-1. Added and populated a column with product prices by grabbing prices from the all_sessions table via productsku.
+**1. Added and populated a new column - product prices** Added and populated a column with product prices by grabbing prices from the all_sessions table via productsku.
 First I want to see whether all the products had a product price attached to them in the all_sessions table.

 Query: